esamattis/yalr/README.md

   // Watch files only in the public directory
   path: "public",

-  // Reload page only when css or js file changes
+  // Reload page only when html, css or js file changes
   match: [
+    "*.html",
     "*.css",
     "*.js"
   ]